-The query response is checked against all RPZs, so two or more policy records can be triggered by a response.
-Because DNS responses can be rewritten according to at most one policy record, a single record encoding an action (other than DISABLED actions) must be chosen.
-Triggers or the records that encode them are chosen in the following order:
+The query response is checked against all response policy zones, so two or more policy records can be triggered by a response.
+Because DNS responses are rewritten according to at most one policy record, a single record encoding an action (other than DISABLED actions) must be chosen.
+Triggers or the records that encode them are chosen for the rewriting in the following order:

-- Choose the triggered record in the zone that appears first in the response-policy option. - Prefer QNAME to IP to NSDNAME to NSIP triggers in a single zone. - Among NSDNAME triggers, prefer the trigger that matches the smallest name under the DNSSEC ordering. - Among IP or NSIP triggers, prefer the trigger with the longest prefix. - Among triggers with the same prefix length, prefer the IP or NSIP trigger that matches the smallest IP address.
+- 1. Choose the triggered record in the zone that appears first in the response-policy option. - 2.
+Prefer CLIENT-IP to QNAME to IP to NSDNAME to NSIP triggers in a single zone. - 3.
+Among NSDNAME triggers, prefer the trigger that matches the smallest name under the DNSSEC ordering. - 4.
+Among IP or NSIP triggers, prefer the trigger with the longest prefix. - 5.
+Among triggers with the same prefix length, prefer the IP or NSIP trigger that matches the smallest IP address.

-When the processing of a response is restarted to resolve DNAME or CNAME records and a policy record set has not been triggered, all RPZs are again consulted for the DNAME or CNAME names and addresses.
+When the processing of a response is restarted to resolve DNAME or CNAME records and a policy record set has not been triggered, all response policy zones are again consulted for the DNAME or CNAME names and addresses.

-RPZ record sets are sets of any types of DNS record except DNAME or DNSSEC that encode actions or responses to queries.
+RPZ record sets are any types of DNS record except DNAME or DNSSEC that encode actions or responses to individual queries.
+Any of the policies can be used with any of the triggers.
+For example, while the TCP-only policy is commonly used with client-IP triggers, it can be used with any type of trigger to force the use of TCP for responses with owner names in a zone.

+PASSTHRU

+The whitelist policy is specified by a CNAME whose target is rpz-passthru.
+It causes the response to not be rewritten and is most often used to "poke holes" in policies for CIDR blocks.

+DROP

+The blacklist policy is specified by a CNAME whose target is rpz-drop.
+It causes the response to be discarded.
+Nothing is sent to the DNS client.

+TCP-Only

+The "slip" policy is specified by a CNAME whose target is rpz-tcp-only.
+It changes UDP responses to short, truncated DNS responses that require the DNS client to try again with TCP.
+It is used to mitigate distributed DNS reflection attacks.

+NXDOMAIN

+The domain undefined response is encoded by a CNAME whose target is the root domain (.)

+NODATA

-- The NXDOMAIN response is encoded by a CNAME whose target is the root domain (.) - A CNAME whose target is the wildcard top-level domain (.) specifies the NODATA action, which rewrites the response to NODATA or ANCOUNT=1. - The Local Data action is represented by a set ordinary DNS records that are used to answer queries.
+The empty set of resource records is specified by CNAME whose target is the wildcard top-level domain (.).
+It rewrites the response to NODATA or ANCOUNT=0.

+Local Data

+A set of ordinary DNS records can be used to answer queries.
 Queries for record types not the set are answered with NODATA.

 A special form of local data is a CNAME whose target is a wildcard such as .example.com.
-It is used as if were an ordinary CNAME after the astrisk () has been replaced with the query name.
-The purpose for this special form is query logging in the walled garden's authority DNS server. - The PASSTHRU policy is specified by a CNAME whose target is rpz-passthru.
-It causes the response to not be rewritten and is most often used to "poke holes" in policies for CIDR blocks.
-(A CNAME whose target is the variable part of its owner name is an obsolete specification of the PASSTHRU policy.)
+It is used as if were an ordinary CNAME after the asterisk () has been replaced with the query name.
+The purpose for this special form is query logging in the walled garden's authority DNS server.

-The actions specified in an RPZ can be overridden with a policy clause in the response-policy option.
-An organization using an RPZ provided by another organization might use this mechanism to redirect domains to its own walled garden.
+All of the actions specified in all of the individual records in a policy zone can be overridden with a policy clause in the response-policy option.
+An organization using a policy zone provided by another organization might use this mechanism to redirect domains to its own walled garden.